thomasebsmith/youtube-player/README.md

  - Improvements for behavior when the user navigates while a playlist is playing (complete)
  - Improvements for behavior when YouTube doesn't load properly (complete)
- - An HTML overlay that shows the status of the current playlist (complete)
+ - An HTML overlay that shows the status of the current playlist and allows users to skip back/forward in a playlist (complete)
  - Keyboard shortcuts to start playlists

 ##### v0.4